KVET (AM): Austin's third radio station

 With the end of World War II, a group of ten Texas veterans organized as the Austin Broadcasting Company and pooled their resources to start a radio station in Austin.
 After obtaining a construction permit on December 13, 1945, they chose a call sign that included the word "vet".
-KVET signed on the air on October 1, 1946; the ownership group included future Texas Governor John Connally and future Congressman Jake Pickle.
+KVET first signed on the air on October 1, 1946.
+The ownership group included future Texas Governor John Connally and future Congressman Jake Pickle.
 As Austin's third radio station upon launch, KVET was a network affiliate of the Mutual Broadcasting System, and Connally served as KVET's president and general manager.

 Unusual for its day, KVET also included programming for Austin's minority communities.
 Spanish-language news and music was heard on Noche de Fiesta.
 Music and news for African American listeners was heard on The Elmer Akins Gospel Train.
 In the 1950s, even more diversity was added to the lineup when Lavada Durst introduced Austin to R&B and "Jive Talk" on KVET's nighttime Dr. Hepcat Show.
 Noche de Fiesta and Dr. Hepcat were phased out in the 1960s, but the Gospel Train was on the air on KVET for many years after.

 Connally sold his stake in the station to manager Willard Deason, among the founders of KVET, in 1955.